MikaSRahwono/MikaSRahwono/README.md

 ## 🎵 Fun Facts

 - I play the guitar and am building a chord detection app! 🎸
-- I'm always up for a good meme or a bad pun. 😄

 ## 📫 Get in Touch